FDio/csit/docs/content/methodology/measurements/data_plane_throughput/mlr_search.md

 (NDR, loss ratio goal is exact zero) and Partial Drop Rate (PDR, 0.5% loss ratio goal).
 Instead of a single long trial, a sequence of short (1s) trials is done.
-Thus, instead of final trial duration, a duration sum (20s) is prescribed.
+Thus, instead of final trial duration, a duration sum (21s) is prescribed.
 This allows the algorithm to make a decision sooner, when the results are quite one-sided.
 Also, only one half of the trial results is required to meet the loss ratio requirement, making the conditional throughput more stable.
-The conditional throughput in this case is the median forwarding rate among all full-length trials (including imaginary missing ones with high loss) at the relevant lower bound intended load.
+The conditional throughput in this case is in principle the median forwarding rate among all trials at the relevant lower bound intended load.
+In practice, the search stops when missing trial results cannot disprove the load as a lower bound, so conditional throughput is the worst forwarding rate among the measured good trials.

 MLRsearch discovers all the loads in single search, reducing required time duration compared to separate `binary search`es[^1] for each rate.
 Overall